ldemirova/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/customize_page_content.md

 ## Chat support

-Intercom chat support is enabled by default in API Portal.
-To start using it, configure its module with your `app_id` as follows:
+You can configure your API Portal to show an Intercom chat support.
+After you enable this module, by default, all users will be able to see the Chat, even users not logged to the portal.

+To start using Intercom Chat:

 1. In JAI, click **Extensions > Modules > Intercom**.
 2. Enter your `Application Id` taken from Intercom.
-3. If you don't want to show the Intercom to non-logged in users toggle the options on `Show chat for non-logged in users` field and choose `No`.
-By the default all users will see it.
+3. To enable the chat only for logged users, select `No` from `Show chat for non-logged in users`.

-After you configure this module, the Intercom chat icon is displayed on all pages of API Portal.
+After you configure this module, the Intercom chat icon is displayed on all pages of your API Portal.

 ## Show notifications for applications that are waiting for approval